ramsun/ct-ETL/README.md

 3. Using a for loop records were inserted row by row into MongoDB.

 #### Code snippet for extraction process:
+Bellow is a code snippet of the function used to extract from ClinicalTrials.gov:
 '''python
     # Input: Research id used for querying from clinicaltrials.gov
     # Ouput: Returns a dictionary of lists of cleaned XML site data
     # Purpose: Function takes a nctid string as input and ouputs cleaned XML data.
 The nctid is querried in the website using the request.get(URL) method.
 This queried xml is loaded into a soup object, which is then used to parse the xml into the "data" dictionary list object.
     def clinicalTrialsGov(nctid):

         # Initialize dictionary list
         data = defaultdict(list)

         # Load XML into soup object
         soup = BeautifulSoup(requests.get("https://clinicaltrials.gov/ct2/show/"\
                                         + nctid + "?displayxml=true").text, "xml")

         # Create list of tags that will be scraped from the "soup" object
         subset = ['name','status','city', 'zip']

         # Find all subset tags in the soup object
         for tag in soup.find_all(subset):
             # Transform the found location data and put into the "data" object
             data['ct{}'.format(tag.name.capitalize())].append(tag.get_text(strip=True))

         # Return the "data" object
         return data

     # Create a dictionary of scraped data for the NCT01592370 tag
     data = clinicalTrialsGov('NCT01592370')
 '''